apalache-mc/apalache/UNRELEASED.md

  * new sequential model checker that is using TransitionExecutor, see #467
  * new command-line options, see #467 and the manual for details:
    - choose the algorithm: `--algo=(offline|incremental)`
-   - fire transitions without filtering the enabled ones: `--all-enabled`
+   - pre-check, whether a transition disabled, discard the disabled transitions: `--discard-disabled`
    - do not check for deadlocks: `--no-deadlock`
    - pass tuning parameters in CLI: `--tune-here`
  * constant simplification over strings, #197